+Lance Corporal

 Foreign Relations

 Over the last decades, Belize has cultivated ties with its CENTAM and Caribbean neighbors despite a lingering territorial conflict with Guatemala (see "Security Issues" below).
 A former British colony (see p.
 7-8 of History and Myth), Belize maintains strong ties to the United Kingdom and retains cordial relations with the US, which provides substantial military-to-military support.
-Belize also participates in a number of large, global organizations like the United Nations, International Monetary Fund, World Bank, and World Trade Organization (Photo: US and Belizean military members conduct hand-to-hand combat training as part of a bilateral training exercise).
+Belize also participates in a number of large, global

+organizations like the United Nations, International Monetary Fund, World Bank, and World Trade Organization.
-Regional Cooperation: As 1 of the more stable and prosperous nations in the region, Belize takes an active and increasingly influential role in the regionally aligned Organization of American States, Caribbean Development Bank, Inter-American Development Bank, Economic

-Commission for Latin America and the Caribbean, and the Caribbean Community and Common Market (CARICOM).
+Regional Cooperation: As one of the more stable and prosperous nations in the region.
+Belize takes an active and increasingly influential role in the regionally aligned Organization of American States.
+Caribbean Development Bank.
+Inter-American Development Bank.
+Economic Commission for Latin America and the Caribbean, and the Caribbean Community and Common Market (CARICOM).
 Each of these regional alliances promotes the economic, social, and political integration of member states.
 CARICOM, for example, is a prominent and powerful regional alliance of 15 Latin American and Caribbean states that seeks to improve member nations' standards of living, security, and foreign policy coordination, often focusing on the needs of less developed members.
 Relations with the US: The US and Belize share stable political, economic, and military ties.
 The US engages with Belize to curtail illicit narcotics smuggling and prevent the growth of organized crime in the region.
 US programs also focus on socio-economic development, improving governance structures, supporting the growth of civil society, expanding the efficacy of the justice sector and police force, and engaging at-risk youth to counter the appeal of criminal gangs.
 The US also provides financial assistance to the BDF, as well as military training and equipment to bolster the BDF's capacity to confront and disrupt criminal organizations.
 Moreover, the US military and various US-based charitable organizations deliver a wide range of humanitarian aid to Belize.
-These include helping construct and renovate schools, providing medical assistance to remote and vulnerable populations, and implementing drug reduction programs (Photo: A US Air Force medic demonstrates proper teeth brushing techniques to students in Punta Gorda).
+These include helping construct and renovate schools, providing medical assistance to remote and vulnerable populations, and implementing drug reduction programs.

-Finally, Belize shares a steady trade relationship with the US - the US is Belize's largest trading partner and invests substantially in Belizean tourism, telecommunications, agriculture, and petroleum, among other industries (see p.
+Finally, Belize shares a steady trade relationship with the US - the US is Belize's largest trading partner and invests substantially in Belizean tourism, telecommunications, agriculture. and petroleum, among other industries (see p.
 3-5 of Economics and Resources).
 The US is home to some 100,000 Belizeans - the largest Belizean community outside of Belize.

-Security Issues

-Belize's security environment is dominated by a long-standing territorial dispute with neighboring Guatemala and internal threats related to illicit drug trafficking.
+Security Issues Belize's security environment is dominated by a long-standing territorial dispute with neighboring Guatemala and internal threats related to illicit drug trafficking.
 Belize and Guatemala: Guatemala's long-running territorial claim over a large portion (53%) of Belize (see p.
 12 of History and Myth) dominates bilateral relations and contributes to significant tension between the 2 nations.
 Incursions into Belize by Guatemalans who perform illegal logging, poaching exotic animals, panning for gold, harvesting palm for export, or clearing land for agriculture result in frequent confrontations between the transgressors and Belizean authorities.
 In 2016, diplomatic relations weakened considerably after Belizean troops patrolling the 1.2 mi-wide "adjacency zone" along the disputed Belize-Guatemala border killed a 13-year old Guatemalan boy, who had crossed into Belizean territory.
-Tensions flared again later that year, when Guatemala asserted control over the Sarstoon River, increasing military presence along Belize's southern border and detaining or questioning Belizean citizens wishing to navigate the river and surrounding region (Photo: US Army Black Hawks over Belizean waters).
+Tensions flared again later that year, when Guatemala asserted control over the Sarstoon River, increasing military presence along Belize's southern border and detaining or questioning Belizean citizens wishing to navigate the river and surrounding region.